Travel Guide to Ovalau & Levuka Town, Fiji Islands

 The highlight of Ovalau is the sleepy historical town of Levuka set around a harbour at the foot of some magnificent tropical hills and with a very slow pace of life.
 Levuka was once the capital of Fiji in the early era of European settlement.
 The heritage of the town is keenly preserved and there are some interesting historical sights, colonial architecture and a small museum.
-There are several hotels in Levuka including the Royal Hotel, Fiji's first hotel built in the heyday of the mid 1800's.
-There are also several bed and breakfasts.
-Levuka is a good base to explore the region and there are several tour operators to help you get by.
+There's just the one hotel in Levuka, the Royal Hotel, Fiji's first hotel built in the heyday of the mid 1800's.
+There are also a couple of bed and breakfasts / inns but little else.
+Levuka has decent restaurants and shops and makes a convenient base to explore the region.

 Historical Levuka Town - The Old Capital of Fiji

 Levuka Town sits on the east coast of Ovalau and acts as a good base for exploring the islands sites, most of which lie along the north coast.
 Seven kilometers north of Levuka is the large Catholic Mission and boarding school at Cawaci.
 The mausoleum styled Bishop’s Tomb sits on a bluff overlooking the sea and along the coast with the impressive twin tower church of St John’s College with its thick whitewashed coral stone walls standing out against the green mountains.
 From Cawaci, the road climbs over a series of undulating hills with pleasant views towards Wakaya Island.

 Around Ovalau Island